The Iranian Left and Tudeh Communist Party

 Interestingly, Iranian leftist writers are closely allied at present with ethno-nationalist separatists.
 These elements (leftists and separatists) often post Persophobic narratives in Iranian websites and media venues such as Akhbar Rooz, Iranglobal and Shahrvand.

-Dr. Alireza Asgharzadeh’s book ”Iran and the Cahllenge of Diversity” published in 2007 in notable in how it falsifies references and relies on pan-Turk and Soviet-era literature as well as anti-Semitic writers such as Nasser Pourpirar to re-write history.
+Dr. Alireza Asgharzadeh’s book ”Iran and the Challenge of Diversity” published in 2007 in notable in how it falsifies references and relies on pan-Turk and Soviet-era literature as well as anti-Semitic writers such as Nasser Pourpirar to re-write history.
 Asgharzadeh in fact cites the anti-Semite and Persophobe Pourpirar 17 times (pages 8, 30, 49-52, 55, 57, 62, 79-81, 178, 198, 206, 236 and 2) in his book.

 Asgharzadeh also cites overtly racist websites in his book, one example being the Shamstabriz website.
-The site is laden with articles expressing hatred against Iranian peoples (especially Kurtds) and Armenians: In one of its articles, the website openly calls for expelling Kurds out of their native homelands (see link here).
+The site is laden with articles expressing hatred against Iranian peoples (especially Kurds) and Armenians: In one of its articles, the website openly calls for expelling Kurds out of their native homelands (see link here).

 For more insight into Dr. Asgharzadeh’s book consult Azargoshnasp (An analysis of the Book by Dr. Alireza Asgharzadeh in pdf) and Kavehfarrokh.com’s analysis of Dr. Asgharzadeh’s text.